pornin/cycle-counter/README.md

 arbitrary instant.
 It shall be noted that such counters are often distinct from "time stamp counters".
 For instance, x86 CPUs have featured a sort-of cycle counter, which can be read with the `rdtsc` opcode, since the original Pentium (introduced in 1993).
-Such time-stamp counters originally matched the cycle counter, but this is no longer true now that frequency scaling is a thing: CPUs will commonly lower or raise their operating frequency depending on current load and
+Such time stamp counters originally matched the cycle counter, but this is no longer true now that frequency scaling is a thing: CPUs will commonly lower or raise their operating frequency depending on current load and